 I tried to be reasonable and calm starting out in preparing this.
 Until I saw Jillian Michael’s response article in People magazine, saying that “eating right and exercising will never, ever, f$*# with your diet” first of all, Jillian I’d consider myself a good reader of context yet I have NO idea what exactly you’re saying.
 Are you calling into question the objective data from this recent study?
 You think they manipulated or misinterpreted the results?
 It’s very possible, but after hearing anecdotal reports from past participants and seeing their physical changes over the years, your claims and all this data just don’t add up.
 You point your finger throw in colorful language, but your rant is completely without any sort of base, Ms Michaels.
 You’re standing on unstable ground.

 Although Ms Michaels couldn’t come up with a better plan or any defense, he co-trainer, Bob Harper proposed that participants follow the diet that helped them achieve their weight loss or an intermittent fasting type of diet for those who have more weight to lose.
 The problem with his first suggestion is that the whole point of diet is to lose weight, you need to modify that diet once you reach your goal weight to avoid excess weight loss, which can be detrimental to health.
 Where’s that point, Bob?
 On the intermittent fasting diet, they can eat whatever they want within a 10 hour window, fast for 14 hours (including sleeping) then eat 2 meals the next day.
 He pretty much promotes skipping meals to lose weight.
 I would never encourage my clients to skip meals for weight management reasons, skipping meals intentionally can lead to feeling ravenous by allowable mealtime, which opens the door to overeating, which is not encouraged, and since that’s not encouraged, that can lead to guilt and utilizing negative coping mechanisms such as all or nothing thinking, where you think that you’ve messed up and continue to go down that path.
 By this point all eating is emotional, and not solving the root of the problem, but only making it worse.
 Besides, having a basic understanding of the body’s homeostatic mechanisms and survival mechanisms would solve the question as to the metabolic changes.
 C’mon!
 And for you, Mr Harper all this talk of intermittent fasting & comparing it to our Paleolithic ancestors, do you have to forage & hunt down your own food?
 Outside of that time I forgot to pack enough food on a hiking adventure, I haven’t been in a position where I couldn’t get food.
 Instead I am constantly having to decide between the McDonalds, Papa Murphys, grocery store, and Little Caesar’s within 5 minutes walking distance from my house, and what I have in my fridge on a daily basis.
-No lack of food around, and I’d say the same is to go for a majority of people around who have sufficient funds to purchase any type of food.
+No lack of access to food around, and I’d say the same is to go for a majority of people around who have sufficient funds to purchase any type of food.

 Unlike them, I have something reasonable to add to all of this.
 Instead of starvation diets and obscene amounts of exercise, identifying the root causes for overeating, making small changes to food choices, and finding enjoyable ways to move is a great start to making the lifestyle changes to improve health.
 I’ve got a few free resources for you- click here to download my list of favorite healthy foods to keep on hand that actually cut down on your cooking time!